xivid/memcached-middleware/README.md

 # Advanced Systems Lab

-ASL repository for code, experiment data and the report.
+Backup repository for all code, experiment data and report submitted for Advanced Systems Lab, ETH Zurich Fall 2018.
+Got a final grade of 6.0 out of 6.0 in this course.

 ## Compile and run